 CO2 reduction effect

-7-Eleven store with hydrogen station at Ota-ku Ikegami 8-chome
+The 7-Eleven store with a hydrogen station at Ikegami 8-chome, Ota-ku, Tokyo

-In December 2017, SEJ refurbished the Chiyoda Nibancho 7-Eleven store, incorporating new technologies that will serve as the foundations for optimal next-generation stores.
+In December 2017, Seven-Eleven Japan refurbished the Chiyoda Nibancho 7-Eleven store, incorporating new technologies that will serve as the foundations for optimal next-generation stores.

-By utilizing the technologies and facilities of companies representing various fields from Japan and other countries, total electric power externally purchased by the store has been reduced by approximately 28%*1, and work times relating to the subject equipment has been reduced by approximately 5.5 hours per day*2.
+By utilizing the technologies and facilities of companies representing various fields from Japan and other countries, total electric power externally purchased by the store has been reduced by approx. 28%※1, and work times relating to the subject equipment has been reduced by approx. 5.5 hours per day※2.

 In addition, in May 2018 we opened stores in Sagamihara City, Kanagawa Prefecture based on the three themes of reducing the impact on the environment, making it easier to work, and creating a comfortable store environment.
 We installed equipment that allowed us to cover approx. 46% of our electricity usage with renewable energy and reduce our daily working hours by approx. 7.1 hours.